DSA Link

 Lead time — when the trial is still weeks out

-- Verify the STA SPEX Age Group ranking and competition record.
-MOE pulls CCA participation, school awards, NSG results, NAPFA, and STA-sanctioned competition results into the DSA portal directly.
+• Verify the STA SPEX Age Group ranking and competition record.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NSG results, NAPFA, and STA-sanctioned competition results.
 A documented U12 or U14 result is the single most-cited piece of evidence in tennis DSA — confirm it has been logged with your child's coach.

 Tapering — final week